brandur/sorg/content/drafts/rust-web.md

 robustness and speed by making heavy use of Rust's sophisticated type and concurrency systems.
-For example, it's not possible for an actor to receive a message that it can't handle because the compiler would have disallowed the operation at compile time.
+For example, it's not possible for an actor to receive a message that it can't handle at runtime because it would have been disallowed at compile-time.

-There's a chance that you'll recognize the name because `actix-web` has made its way to the top of the [TechEmpower benchmarks][techempower] for web frameworks.
-Programs built for these sorts of benchmarks usually turn out to be a little contrived, but its now contrived Rust code that's sitting right up at the top of the list with contrived C++ and Java code.
-Regardless of how you feel about benchmarking, the takeaway is that `actix-web` is _fast_.
+There's a small chance that you'll recognize the name because `actix-web` has made its way to the top of the [TechEmpower benchmarks][techempower].
+Programs built for these sorts of benchmarks often turn out to be a little contrived due to their optimizations, but its now contrived Rust code that's sitting right up at the top of the list with contrived C++ and Java code.
+But regardless of how you feel about the validity of benchmark programs, the takeaway is that `actix-web` is _fast_.

 !fig src="/assets/rust-web/techempower.png" caption="Rust is consistently ranking alongside C++ and Java on TechEmpower."

-The author of `actix-web` (and `actix`) commits a truly prodigious amount of code -- the project is only about six months old, and not only is already more feature-complete and with better APIs than web frameworks seen in other open
+The author of `actix-web` (and `actix`) commits a prodigious amount of code -- the project is only about six months old, and not only is already more feature-complete and with better APIs than web frameworks seen in other open